 - Then click ADD on the Kubernetes Cluster.

-The two most important parts of the Kubernetes deployment target form are going to be:
+The two most important parts of the Kubernetes deployment target form are:

 - Kubernetes Details